dipdup-io/dipdup/docs/examples/demo-projects.md

 source: [demo_domains_big_map](https://github.com/dipdup-net/dipdup/tree/master/src/demo_domains_big_map)

 The same as above, but uses `big_map` index instead of `operation` one.
 The storage structure of this contract is pretty straightforward; we only need to track a single big map.
-To speed up indexing more, this example contains `skip_history: once` directive to index only the current state of the contract before switching to realtime processing.
+This example contains `skip_history: once` directive to index only the current state of the contract before switching to realtime processing.
+It allows to speed up indexing even more.

 ## TzColors